The Patriot (1928 film): Plot

 With the conspiracy in motion, Pahlen devises a plan: Paul will be pressured to abdicate, and if he refuses, he will be assassinated.
-But Paul suddenly announces he is leaving the city with his mistress, Mademoiselle Lapoukhine (Vera Voronina), derailing the carefully timed plot.
+But Paul suddenly announces he is leaving the city with his mistress, Mademoiselle Lapoukhine, derailing the carefully timed plot.

 To keep Paul in the capital, Pahlen shows him a snuff box with a hidden portrait of Countess Ostermann.
 Obsessed, Paul cancels his trip and demands to meet the Countess.
 Pahlen orchestrates the meeting and deliberately leaves the two alone.
 Paul clumsily propositions her.
 Betrayed and disgusted, the Countess reveals Pahlen's plot to assassinate him.

 Summoning Pahlen, Paul demands an explanation.
 Calmly, Pahlen claims he infiltrated the conspiracy to expose the plotters.
 He offers his life in exchange for the Tsar's trust.
 Satisfied, Paul retires to his chambers.

 That night, the assassination proceeds.
 As the Tsar lies in uneasy sleep, conspirators enter his room.
 Paul pleads with them: “I am the Tsar by Divine Right!”—but his words delay, not deter.
 From behind, Stephan emerges and murders the Tsar.

 Outside, bells toll and the people celebrate the rise of the new emperor.
 In his study, Pahlen awaits the cost of his actions.
 Stephan appears with a pistol.
 As the clock strikes the hour, a shot rings out—Pahlen is mortally wounded.

 The Countess arrives too late.
 Cradled in her arms, Pahlen declares with his final breath:

 “I have been a bad friend and lover—but I have been a ‘Patriot’.”